Sinéad O'Carroll

+Early life

+Sinéad O'Carroll was born in Dublin to Barbara and Eamonn O'Carroll.
+She has three siblings: Paul, Elaine, and Ailish.

 Career

 1998–2002: B*Witched

 In 1998, Edele Lynch formed the girl group Butterfly Farm with her twin sister Keavy Lynch and O'Carroll.
 The trio, who later changed their name to B*Witched, began writing and recording together, but soon realised that there was "someone missing".
 Upon Keavy's suggestion, they asked Lindsay Armaou to come for an audition and she played a tape recording of a song she had written.
-The other girls liked it and Lindsay became the fourth member of the band.
+The other girls liked it, and Lindsay became the fourth member of the band.
 Although the official B*Witched website gave Sinéad's year of birth as 1978, she later admitted that this was a lie.
 She was not the only member of the group to lie about her age, however; when the group started out, Lindsay claimed to be 17, despite actually being 19.

 B*Witched enjoyed huge success worldwide, becoming the first girl group in history to have their first four singles all go to number one after "C'est la Vie", "Rollercoaster", "To You I Belong" and "Blame It on the Weatherman" all topped the UK Singles Chart.
 Their self-titled debut album also topped the UK Albums Chart and peaked at number 12 on the US Billboard 200.
 B*Witched split up in 2002 after being dropped by their record label Sony Music and having sold over 3 million albums worldwide.

 2003–2011: Business

-In 2004 O'Carroll became manager of the girl band Minx, but they failed to sign with a record label.
+In 2004, O'Carroll became manager of the girl band Minx, but they failed to sign with a record label.
 In 2006, she founded The Star Academy, a music school in Dublin with singing and dancing classes for children and teenagers.
-In 2007 she made a guest in one episode of soap opera Fair City as Sarah, a hotel receptionist.
+In 2007, she made a guest in one episode of soap opera Fair City as Sarah, a hotel receptionist.